icicle-lang/zebra-ambiata/README.md

 }

 --
--- Word arrays pack sets of 64 integers in to BP64 encoded chunks.
+-- Int arrays pack sets of 64 integers in to BP64 encoded chunks.
 If -- there isn't an exact multiple of 64 then the overflow integers are -- stored after the chunks and encoded using VByte.
 --
-word_array n {
+int_array n {
   size    : u32
   nbits   : (n `div` 64) x u8
   parts   : map bp64 nbits